Netsach/concrete-datastore/docs/demo.md

     "https://<webapp>/api/v1.1/project/"
 ```

-The instance is the created and the server responds with the following JSON:
+The instance is created and the server responds with the following JSON:

 ```json
 {